deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 I didn't bother pointing out the existence of
 [The Open Source Definition](https://opensource.org/osd), or the fact that the OSI coined the term ... or the fact that it's incredibly helpful for words to _mean things._
-I just took a moment to absorb the absurdity of the comment, and how it meant we'd gone off the rails as an industry.
+I just took a moment to absorb the absurdity of the comment, and how clearly it demonstrated that we'd gone off the rails as an industry.
 This particular fellow was old enough to remember the birth of these concepts, experienced enough to have employed them, and wise enough that he should have known better.

 Licenses which are More Open Source Than Open Source, like the SSPL, are not open source.